asecurityteam/rolling/README.md

 For ease of use, some common aggregations are included in this package.
 Namely,

-- NewCountAggregator(iterator Iterator)
+- NewCountRollup(iterator Iterator, name string)
-- NewSumAggregator(iterator Iterator)
+- NewSumRollup(iterator Iterator, name string)
-- NewMinAggregator(iterator Iterator)
+- NewMinRollup(iterator Iterator, name string)
-- NewMaxAggregator(iterator Iterator)
+- NewMaxRollup(iterator Iterator, name string)
-- NewAverageAggregator(iterator Iterator)
+- NewAverageRollup(iterator Iterator, name string)
-- NewPercentileAggregator(percentile float64, iterator Iterator, preallocHint int)
+- NewPercentileRollup(percentile float64, iterator Iterator, preallocHint int, name string)

 The count, sum, min, max, and average each run their respected aggregations on all data contained within a window.
 The percentile aggregate calculates the Nth